December 1, 1996: The day Arnaud Boetsch saved three match points before clinching Davis Cup for France

 Despite their great joy, the French didn’t forget to pay a tribute to Edberg – Noah, the captain, carrying him on his shoulders for a final lap of the crowd.

-What next: Boetsch and Kulti soon retire
+What next?
+Boetsch and Kulti soon retire

-The final of the 1996 final would remain the peak of Arnaud Boetsch’s tennis career.
+The final of the 1996 final would remain the peak of Boetsch’s tennis career.
 After his retirement, he would often appear as a sports commentator before becoming director of communication for the Rolex company.

-Nicklas Kulti would retire in 2000.
+Kulti would retire in 2000.
 He would remain involved in tennis as a coach and founder of a famous academy in Sweden along with former players Magnus Norman and Mikael Tillstrom.